Naren Hansda

 Naren Hansda was an Indian politician from West Bengal belonging to Jharkhand Party (Naren).
 He was the founder of Jharkhand Party (Naren).

 Biography

-Hansda's wife Chunibala Hansda is a former member of the West Bengal Legislative Assembly and their daughter Birbaha Hansda is a Santali film actress.
+Hansda's wife Chunibala Hansda is a former member of the West Bengal Legislative Assembly.
+Their daughter Birbaha Hansda is an Indian politician; as of 2025, she serves as Cabinet Minister in the Government of West Bengal and is a former actress in the Santali film industry.

 Hansda was elected as a member of the West Bengal Legislative Assembly as a Jharkhand Party candidate from Binpur in 1991.
 Later, he quit Jharkhand Party and founded Jharkhand Party (Naren).
 He was elected as a member of the West Bengal Legislative Assembly as a Jharkhand Party candidate from Binpur in 1996.

 Hansda died on 25 June 1999.